 Coronavirus has resulted in many changes to our church life together.
+The following guidance was updated on 13th August.

 Weddings, baptisms and funerals

 Inevitably these services have been radically affected by the current Covid-19 outbreak.
 Weddings, baptisms and funerals mark important transition moments in people’s lives, and as such are public and open occasions.
 Culturally we gather as family, friends and community to support people in these times of joy and sadness.
 Things are different for now.
+Everyone attending a service must use the hand sanitiser on entering and leaving church, maintain social distancing and respect others’ safety.
+Face coverings are mandatory.

 If you decide to cancel your upcoming wedding, any fees paid to the church will be refunded in full.